As an Amazon Associate, I earn from qualifying purchases. There may be affiliate links within the post.

 Today, I thought I would share with you how to make a caramel latte.
 Now, keep in mind that although I’m showing you a caramel latte, this is how you would make any flavored latte.
 They are all the same just add your favorite flavor.

-Next we are going to make the espresso, you will want to do this as instructed on your espresso maker.
-For me I typically go with 1-2 shots depending on how awake I am in the mornings, which usually I’m in morning zombie fashion.
+Next, we are going to make the espresso, you will want to do this as instructed on your espresso maker.
+For me, I typically go with 1-2 shots depending on how awake I am in the mornings, which usually I’m in the morning zombie fashion.

 While my espresso is brewing, I typically start steaming the milk.
 I use a steaming pitcher and the steaming wand.
 It’s also wise to use a thermometer to monitor the temperature too.
 The majority of coffee shops will heat the milk to 140*.
 Here I am in this picture steaming the milk, I did not think that one through either.
 Taking a picture of yourself steaming hot milk isn’t a wise idea, I do not suggest trying that one at home!

 Here is another helpful tip, when you are making a latte, there is very little foam.
 That is the difference between the latte and cappuccino.

 The cappuccino can have 1/3 foam or more, the latte is more milk.
 Now, when you steam the milk for a latte keep the wand lower into the milk, do not scathe the top or you will create more foam.